 No prior experience is necessary—just an open mind and a commitment to making a difference.
 You'll dive into the Texas food landscape, utilize innovative problem-solving frameworks like human-centered design thinking, harness AI for rapid prototyping, and develop valuable communication and teamwork skills.
 Guest speakers will share their expertise on sustainability and the challenges facing the Texas food system.

-Energy Data Analytics & Machine Learning with ConocoPhillips (Fall)
+NSC 325 Energy Data Analytics & Machine Learning with ConocoPhillips (Fall)

-Unique ID: NSC 325 50285 | T & TH 12:30pm - 2:00pm
+Fall 2025: Unique ID 50285 | T & TH 12:30pm - 2:00pm

 Partner with data scientists and engineers from ConocoPhillips designing predictive algorithms, interactive dashboards, and analytic approaches to better monitor oil & gas production, safety features, and production capabilities.
 Think of it like a semester-long hack-a-thon.